COSD-PANDA/datasd_council_report_2017/main/portal_launch.md

 * Jonathan Carey in the City Treasurer department created a map of parking meters.
 Users can hover over a meter point to get total number of transactions for 2015 and the total amount of revenue for 2015.
 * Cody Hooven, Sustainability Program Manager in the Economic Development Department, wanted a map of permits for solar installations.
 CDO Maksim Pecherskiy crunched the data and mapped it for Cody’s story.
-* The Environmental Monitoring and Technical Services Division of the Public Utilities Department wanted people to have access to the most recent test results at drinking water sampling site.
-Open Data Program Coordinator Andrell Bower helped create the map for this data story.
+* The Environmental Monitoring and Technical Services Division of the Public Utilities Department wanted people to have access to the most recent test results at drinking water sampling sites.
+Data & Analytics Program Coordinator Andrell Bower helped create the map for this data story.
 * Parking and parking tickets are such a popular topic for developers of mobile apps and the people who voted on the City’s data inventory, that the Open Data team wanted to take a look at street sweeping.
 This data story is a collection of maps that looks at the different kinds of sweeping schedules that exist in different areas of the City.